couchbaselabs/docs-ng/content/couchbase-sdk-c-2.3/appendix-release-notes.markdown

   *Issues*: [CCBC-376](http://couchbase.com/issues/browse/CCBC-376)

-* `lcb_get_host` and `lcb_get_port` may return host-port
+* `lcb_get_host` and `lcb_get_port` might return host-port
   combinations from different servers.
-If multiple servers are listening on different ports this may result in yielding an invalid endpoint by combining the output from those two functions.
-This has been fixed in 2.3.1 by returning the host and port from the first host, in lieu of a currently-connected REST endpoint.
+If multiple servers are listening on different ports this might result in yielding an invalid endpoint by combining the output from those two functions.
+This has been fixed in 2.3.1 by returning the host and port from the first host in lieu of a currently-connected REST endpoint.

   *Issues*: [CCBC-370](http://couchbase.com/issues/browse/CCBC-370)